Athletic Club seek first Champions League points against in-form Qarabağ

-European Union leaders agreed on Wednesday to strengthen the bloc’s defences against Russian drones after recent airspace intrusions rattled Denmark and other member states.
+European Union leaders agreed on Wednesday in Copenhagen to strengthen the bloc’s defences against Russian drones after recent airspace intrusions rattled Denmark and other member states.

-European Commission chief Ursula von der Leyen highlighted the need for a “drone wall” — a network of sensors and weapons to detect, track, and neutralize drones.
+European Commission chief Ursula von der Leyen highlighted the need for a “drone wall” — a network of sensors and weapons to detect, track, and neutralise drones.
 She said Europe’s eastern flank would be a priority, though the system would protect the entire continent.

 Finland’s Prime Minister Petteri Orpo stressed readiness, while French President Emmanuel Macron and Italian Prime Minister Giorgia Meloni called for comprehensive approaches, including early-warning systems and deterrence capabilities.
 NATO forces have already responded to drone incursions with fighter jets, helicopters, and Patriot systems, shooting down several drones.